 The explosion in Beirut destroyed the entire national granary as well as numerous residential buildings and stores.
 Many people cannot even afford food, let alone rebuild their homes or businesses.
 Poverty has been growing even more since then, with around 70,000 people becoming unemployed from one second to the next.

 Help is currently supporting 32 small businesses in Lebanon that have been affected by the economic crisis.
 In line with our guiding principle of helping people to help themselves, they receive financial support so that they can renovate their business premises or finance urgently needed equipment and materials.
 We focus on companies that have employed up to ten other people and would have to go out of business without support.

 We have also already supported the reconstruction of housing: Together with local partners, we helped rebuild 54 homes that were rendered uninhabitable by the explosion.
 In the process, 15 families with physically impaired family members received equipment to meet their needs.
 In addition, those affected received psychosocial support and physiotherapy.

-- 300,000 people are currently unable to live in their homes because they have been severely damaged or completely destroyed.
+- At least 191 people died as a result of the explosion and over 6,000 were injured.
+300,000 people could not live in their homes after the explosion because they were severely damaged or completely destroyed.
 (08/2020)

-- The explosion shook Beirut as badly as an earthquake measuring 3.5 on the Richter scale.
+- The explosion shook Beirut as hard as a 3.5 magnitude earthquake on the Richter scale.